-If you’re a first-time visitor to Los Angeles (LA), you can better prepare yourself by going through a list of FAQs or frequently asked questions.
-After all, don’t you already have many questions about what to see and do, as well as how to get around?
+If you’re a first-time visitor to Los Angeles (LA), you can better prepare yourself by reviewing FAQs or frequently asked questions.
+After all, don’t you already have many questions about what to see and do and how to get around?
 If that’s the case, you’ve come to the right spot.
-In fact, by reviewing these FAQs, you’ll not only be better prepared, you might be able to save some money.
+In fact, by reviewing these FAQs, you’ll not only be better prepared, but you might be able to save money.

 What Airports Can I Fly Into?

-Los Angeles International Airport is the primary airport in which to fly into LA.
-However, the question really depends upon where you plan to stay during your visit.
+Los Angeles International Airport is the primary airport from which to fly into LA.
+However, the question depends upon where you plan to stay during your visit.
 For instance, if you plan to stay in the Burbank area, you’d be better off flying into the Hollywood Burbank Airport (BUR).
-What’s more, you’ll have far less crowds at BUR than at LAX.
-In fact, the vehicular traffic at LAX can be overwhelmingly busy, particularly in the mornings and evenings.
-On the other hand, there are other airports to consider, like Ontario International (ONT) and Long Beach (LGB).
+Moreover, you’ll have far fewer crowds at BUR than at LAX.
+The vehicular traffic at LAX can be overwhelmingly busy, particularly in the mornings and evenings.
+There are other airports to consider, like Ontario International (ONT) and Long Beach (LGB).
 Above all, it depends on where you’re staying in LA and whether you can save money.

 Should I Rent A Car?

-If you plan to see many attractions all over Los Angeles, then it might be practical to rent a car.
-However, you must know in advance that traffic can be very heavy during the rush hours, especially on freeways.
-What’s more, gas is very expensive in all of Los Angeles.
-Furthermore, LA is among America’s most contested cities for traffic and many of its freeways rank among the busiest.
-For example, Highway 405 is particularly busy and hazardous, as its Highway 5.
-That’s not to mention Highways 10, 101.
+Renting a car might be practical if you plan to see many attractions all over Los Angeles.
+However, you must know in advance that traffic can be very heavy during rush hours, especially on freeways.
+What’s more, it is costly in all of Los Angeles.
+Furthermore, A is among America’s most congested cities for traffic, and many of its freeways rank among the busiest.
+For example, Highway 405 is particularly busy and hazardous, as it’s Highway 5.
+That’s not to mention Highways 10 and 101.
 110 and 710.
-In case you do decide to rent a car, please consider adding insurance to your reservation.
-While it will cost more, it will save you money in the event of damage to the car or an accident.
+If you decide to rent a car, please consider adding insurance to your reservation.
+While it will cost more, it will save you money in the event of damage to the vehicle or an accident.
 Whether you take a car or not, transportation is among LA’s most frequently asked questions.

 Related: Universal Studios Hollywood: Frequently Asked Questions